 [00:05:00] Maggie McGary: Exactly.

 [00:05:00] Patrick O’Keefe: [laughs] A whole lot of patience.
-Now, in one role, you said in the show it took literally three and a half years to get the internal bind to launch no one community.
-What was the straw that probably broke the camel’s back, what happened?
+Now, in one role, you said in the show it took literally three and a half years to get the internal buy in to launch an online community.
+What was the straw that probably broke the camel’s back.
+What happened?

-[00:05:10] Maggie McGary: There was another thing where it was, “Hey, I heard about this thing and it would be really great for us.” [unintelligible 00:05:15] value.
+[00:05:10] Maggie McGary: There was another thing where it was, “Hey, I heard about this thing and it would be really great for us.”
+“Yeah, no, I just don’t see the value.”
 Well, here’s the thing, we have this now and this now and this now and here’s the problem, here is some screenshots of this conversation is happening in four places and if we had this we could eliminate that because all these people being together.

 Yes, I don’t really think that’s necessary when I need it.
 It was three years of that and then devilling it and people being like, “I still don’t understand what that was or why we need that.”
 Then all of a sudden, at a certain point from somewhere else up high in the association there because actually, this isn’t new like the strategic priority is engaging these special interest groups.